COURSE MATERIALS AND SUPPLIES:

 Honors Engaged (15%): Honors Engaged is the umbrella first-year community engagement program in which all first-year students participate.
 Through Honors Engaged, you will learn about best practices in community engagement and receive project-specific training to gain the skills necessary to carry out your service role.
 Informal discussion of your Honors Engaged experience and related community engagement concepts will unfold across the semester.
 Your Honors Engaged grade will be based on your consistent and earnest participation with your assignment, your sustained communication with your Honors Engaged Liaison (assigned by 10/1/21), and the completion of your midterm self-assessment.
-See the Honors Engaged website for more details.
+See the Honors Engaged handbook and website for more details.